 In Federal Court Responding Party Presumed to Bear Subpoena Costs, but Requesting Party Must Avoid Imposition of Undue Burden and Expense

-The law firm produced the documents, but sought reimbursement for over $44,000 spent complying with the subpoena.
-Much of the costs were charges by an e-discovery vendor to collect and search electronically stored information (ESI), including e-mail relating to Cardinal.
+The law firm produced the documents but sought reimbursement for over $44,000 spent complying with the subpoena.
+Much of the costs were charges from an e-discovery vendor to collect and search electronically stored information (ESI), including e-mails relating to Cardinal.
 The court denied the reimbursement request.

 Although the law firm petitioned for costs under Fed.
 R. Civ.
-P. 45, the rule governing third party subpoenas, the rule did not apply.
-The SBA’s document request was not based on Rule 45, but on the court’s order permitting the SBA to collect Cardinal’s business records.
-The court further concluded that if Rule 45 applied, it would not authorize the payment of the law firm’s costs because when a non-party produces documents pursuant to a federal subpoena, the responding party bears the expense of compliance.
+P. 45, the rule governing third-party subpoenas, it did not apply because the SBA’s document request was based on a court order permitting the SBA to collect Cardinal’s business records.
+Regardless, the court concluded that even if Rule 45 applied, it would not authorize the payment of the law firm’s costs because when a non-party produces documents pursuant to a federal subpoena, the responding party bears the expense of compliance.

 Tests Applied to Determine Whether Cost Shifting Appropriate